Zathiald/automaton/README.md

 ![Automata evidence 1](https://github.com/Zathiald/automaton/assets/111139805/5dd46a2c-f45b-4341-9380-eff2b9601d73)

-For further implementation are goint to transcribe the automaton to a Regular Expression (R.E)
+For further implementation are goint to transcribe the automaton to a Regular Expression (R.E):

 <strong>^(?!.*abc)(?!.*bba).*bc$</strong>